 Marrying a Yoruba woman and have questions about the Yoruba traditional wedding program?
 You need to read this to know what typically happens in a Yoruba customary wedding and the order of program.
 You shouldn’t fly blind on your big day.
 Oh, and if ‘Yoruba’ wife-to-be is not so familiar about Yoruba culture and marriage rites, both of you need to read this to know what your traditional wedding programme of events will look like.
 In this post, I included a fun video that illustrates the order of programme at Yoruba weddings.
 You’ll also discover cool and fun ways to work around typical traditional elements not available in your area, especially if you live outside Nigeria.
 Scroll down for more.

-The questions in this post was sent in by one of our Yoruba readers who lives in Europe, and is preparing to have her Yoruba wedding abroad.
+The questions in this post were sent in by one of our Yoruba readers who lives in Europe and is preparing to have her Yoruba wedding abroad.
 The asker wanted to know ideas to improvise things for where they cannot find some specific resources typically used during a Yoruba traditional engagement.
 This Yoruba bride is about to marry an Igbo man.
 Since I am not Yoruba, I decided to get my Yoruba friend, Mrs. Sunmisola Nwanze, to provide answers – she’s the most qualified person I could think of.
 Besides, having a Yoruba traditional engagement, which was also an inter-cultural wedding (her husband is Igbo), Sunmisola is a Nigerian wedding planner who has years of experience with helping couples organize a stress-free Yoruba trad and white wedding.
 Scroll down to read the questions and answers.

 So, over to Sunmisola (our expert of the day)…